Esri/defense-solutions-proofs-of-concept/README.md

 A repository to showcase demonstrations, prototypes and proofs of concept from the Defense Solutions Team.

+## IMPORTANT NOTE

-__IMPORTANT NOTE__: The samples provided in this repository are not officially released Esri solutions and have not gone through the standard software development lifecycle and/or testing used in officially released Esri solutions.
+The samples provided in this repository are not officially released Esri solutions and have not gone through the standard software development lifecycle and/or testing used in officially released Esri solutions.
 They may not be fully tested or documented, and are not supported by Esri Technical Support or the Defense Solutions Team.

 ![Screenshot][ss]